-How is this different from traditional school?
+How is this different from a traditional school?

 It's completely different!
-MySchool@Kent is a combination of interesting, new ways of learning, with the best part of school - the caring relationships.
+MySchool@Kent is a combination of interesting, new ways of learning, with the best part of school - caring relationships.
 New ways of learning include online instruction, online projects, coursework and discussion boards, along with a laptop/wireless card for learning anywhere.
 Plus, you'll experience just-in-time learning, tutoring, even group discussions in our face-to-face (F2F) learning labs in a comfortable, café-style environment.

-This approach allows students to work at their own pace (both fast and slow) and fit classes around any schedule, so you can learn when and where you choose - wherever a laptop goes.
+This approach allows students to work at their own pace (both fast and slow) and arrange classes around any schedule, so you can learn when and where you choose - wherever a laptop goes.
 This means you can also take college classes, volunteer, hold a job, help with family responsibilities, take more courses in your interest areas, and fit your goals and dreams into a high school schedule.

-Are there teachers in MySchool@Kent?
+Are there teachers AT MySchool@Kent?

 Yes - lots of them!
 And while they are highly-qualified, Michigan certified teachers, they won't be teaching in the usual sense and your relationship with them will be different.
 They will help facilitate your learning with the online instruction you access from the laptop.
 They will assist you with homework questions, brainstorm with you about projects and help you get ready for assessments.
 Plus, if you run into an obstacle you just don't know how to get around, they will work with you to make sure you don't get stuck.